-Millions of elderly individuals are already socially isolated, have limited income and assets, and/or rely on resources like group meals, food banks, transportation assistance and the Supplemental Nutrition Assistance Program (SNAP or “food stamps”) to access healthy food.
+Millions of elderly individuals are socially isolated, have limited income and assets, and/or rely on resources like group meals, food banks, transportation assistance and the Supplemental Nutrition Assistance Program (SNAP or “food stamps”) to access healthy food.

 Fortunately, there are options available for seniors who need help getting groceries and prepared meals that involve minimal or no contact with other people.

-Grocery Delivery Services for Seniors
+Grocery Delivery for Seniors

-Paid Senior Meal Delivery Services
+Paid Meal Delivery for Elderly Individuals

 - Meals on Wheels America: Seniors are able to receive home-delivered meals for free or for a small fee that is based on their ability to pay.